 Mothers are often concerned about taking medicines while breastfeeding.
-This may lead to women choosing to stop breastfeeding unnecessarily or not taking medicine you may need.
+This may lead to a choice to stop breastfeeding unnecessarily or not take medicine you may need.

 However, don't give up on breastfeeding just because you need to take medicine – instead find out whether it is safe to keep breastfeeding.
-And never stop any medicine suddenly.
-Check first with your doctor or pharmacist as stopping some medicines suddenly can be dangerous and make you unwell.
+Never stop any medicine suddenly, check first with your doctor or pharmacist as stopping some medicines suddenly can be dangerous and make you unwell.

 |This article is intended as a general guide only.
 Get advice from your pharmacist, midwife or doctor if you have any questions or concerns.|